Casablanca Tramway: Line T2

-Operation
+Line T3

+As of 2025, Casablanca Tramway Line 3 serves 20 stations between termini in Hay Al Wahda and Casa-Port railway station.
+The line is 14 km long and has a frequency of 5–10 minutes.

+Line T4

+As of 2025, Casablanca Tramway Line 4 serves 19 stations between termini in Mohammed Erradi Avenue and Arab League Park.
+The line is 12.5 km long and an extension to Hassan II Mosque through Moulay Youssef Boulevard is in study.

+Operations

 Travel time between termini is around 69 minutes from Facultés and 77 minutes from Hay Hassani.
 With a 75% priority at junctions, the average speed comes close to 19 km/h.
-On weekdays, the tramway runs from 06:30 to 22:00 at weekends it runs from 06:30 to 23:30.
+On weekdays, the tramway runs from 06:30 to 22:00 and at weekends it runs from 06:30 to 23:30.
 Service averages were planned to be every 4 1/2 minutes in peak hours and 8 1/2 minutes off-peak.

 Casa Transport awarded a five-year contract to operate the tramway to the CasaTram consortium of RATP Group, Caisse de dépôt et de gestion and Transinvest as partners.
 In January 2016 RATP Group became the sole shareholder.

 Following a competitive tender process, RATP Group was awarded a further contract until December 2029 having beaten bids from a National Express / ALSA / ONCF consortium and Transdev.

 Engie Ineo and Engie Cofely Morocco supplied signaling and other systems for Line 2 as well as an extension of Line 1.

+Station Layouts

+The first type of station track layouts is the most common with two tracks and a side platform for each one (but with a joint single track at the end since the station is a terminus).

 Rolling stock

-The tramway is operated by 74 Alstom Citadis type 302 low-floor trams, built by Alstom in France.
+When the tramway first opened it was operated by 74 Alstom Citadis type 302 low-floor trams, built by Alstom in France.
 The final assembly was completed in Reichshoffen, Alsace.
 Trams have air conditioning and tinted windows, and an information system in both Arabic and French.
 They run typically in pairs with a total length of 65 m.
-A further 50 are to be delivered in 2018 to operate Line T2.
+A further 50 trams were ordrered in 2015 to operate Line T2.

 In July 2017, Alstom, Bombardier / CAF, CRRC Zhuzhou Locomotive and Škoda Transportation were shortlisted to bid for a contract for 100 trams for Lines T3 and T4.
+The contract was awarded to Alstom and 66 Citadis X05s were delivered, which run in coupled pairs capable of carrying up to 630 passengers.

 Fares

-Ticket prices are subsidised by the Moroccan government and the city of Casablanca, and set at a flat rate of 6 dirhams per journey, with a weekly season ticket at 60 dirhams and a monthly season ticket at 230 dirhams.
+Ticket prices are subsidised by the Moroccan government and the city of Casablanca, and set at a flat rate of 8 dirhams per journey, with a weekly season ticket at 60 dirhams and a monthly season ticket at 230 dirhams.
 Fares are paid by a paper smart card at turnstiles on each station platform.
 Students get a reduced monthly season ticket of 150 dirhams.
 A combined tram and bus fare is being considered.